 A trip to the iconic Bondi Beach should be high on your list.
-It is a short bus ride from the city centre and the temperatures are usually in the hight teens to low twenties (degrees C) during the day in August.
+It is a short bus ride from the city centre and the temperatures are usually in the twenties (degrees C) during the day in October.
 A bit cold for swimming but perfect for a stroll along the beach or a scenic walk along the rocky trail to Bronte.

 A ride in a jet boat on Sydney Harbour is also recommended and there are plenty to choose from and all come with an adrenelin fix guaranteed!

 As is climbing the Sydney Harbour Bridge.

 Spectacular Blue Mountains are only 1.5 hours drive west of Sydney, and offer plenty of attractions including the famous Skyway – a 720 metre trip, 270m above ancient ravines and dazzling waterfalls.

 And why not finish your day off at the Opera Bar underneath the Sydney Opera House.

 There are plenty of other cool ideas on the Things to Do and See in Sydney website.
 Just be careful – you may not want to go home!

 Is there a website that lists all the tourist attractions in Sydney?

 How far away is the Sydney Motorsport Park from the Sydney CBD?

 Sydney Motorsport Park is located 37km west of the Sydney CBD and approx 48km from the Sydney Airport.